tnusraddinov/design-patterns/README.md

   - Lazy
   - Thread safe
 - Factory
+- Builder (_"construct a complex object from simple objects using step-by-step approach"_)

 ## 2. Structural:
 These patterns are designed with regard to a class's structure and composition.
 The main goal of most of these patterns is to increase the functionality of the class(es) involved, without changing much of its composition.